dougeby/IntuneDocs/intune/app-sdk-ios.md

 4. Enable keychain sharing (if it isn't already enabled) by choosing **Capabilities** in each project target and enabling the **Keychain Sharing** switch.
 Keychain sharing is required for you to proceed to the next step.

    > [!NOTE]
    > Your provisioning profile needs to support new keychain sharing values.
 The keychain access groups should support a wildcard character.
-You can check this by opening the .mobileprovision file in a text editor, searching for **keychain-access-groups**, and ensuring that you have a wildcard.
+You can check this by opening the .mobileprovision file in a text editor, searching for **keychain-access-groups**, and ensuring that you have a wildcard character.
 For example:
    >  ```xml
    >  <key>keychain-access-groups</key>
    >  <array>